 Before Starbucks, Robert spent three years in the principal investment area and investment banking division of Goldman Sachs in New York and Sydney, Australia.

 Robert holds an MS and BS degree with distinction in industrial engineering from Stanford University.

 Will McConnell joined the Qiming team in early 2020 and is based in the Cambridge, MA office.
 Prior to joining the firm he worked at Biomatics Capital, an early stage life sciences-focused venture fund, as an investment analyst with responsibilities in pipeline evaluation, diligence activities, and portfolio support.
-Prior to Biomatics Will worked in strategy consulting at L.E.K.
+Prior to Biomatics Will worked at L.E.K.
 Consulting, where he primarily focused on business development strategy and transactional support for a range of healthcare clients (discovery / clinical-stage biotechs to large biopharmas).

 Phil DiGiacomo joined the Qiming Venture Partners USA team in July 2020 as an Associate based in the South San Francisco, CA office.